poushalimukherjee01/Country-Capital-Weather-Explorer/README.md

 ## 🔑 API Key Setup (Important)

+1.Go to OpenWeatherMap
-1. Go to [OpenWeatherMap](https://openweathermap.org/) and **create a free account**.
+ and create a free account.

-2. Copy your **API key** from the "API Keys" section in your OpenWeatherMap dashboard.
+2.Copy your API key from the "API Keys" section in your OpenWeatherMap    dashboard.

-3. In your project folder, **create a new file** named config.js.
+3.In your project folder, you will see a file named config.example.js.

-4. Paste the following code inside config.js:
+4.Make a copy of this file and rename it to config.js.

+5.Open config.js and replace:

 const API_KEY = "your_api_key_here";
+with your own API key.

-5.Save the file.
+6.Save the file.

-⚠️ Important:
+⚠️ Note:

-Do not commit config.js to GitHub (it’s already listed in .gitignore).

-Instead, use the provided config.example.js file as a template to share with others
+config.js is listed in .gitignore, so it will never be pushed to GitHub (this keeps your key safe).

+Only config.example.js is shared in the repo as a template.

 ---